LLAMA 2 Paper and Model Deep Dive#

 Note

-Much more can be written about PPO and Rejection Sampling in a fine tuning context, and I likely will in the future.
+Much more can be written about PPO and Rejection Sampling in a fine-tuning context, and I likely will in the future.
 For now I suggest reading Hugging Face’s various courses

 Ghost Attention#

 Another novel training technique proposed is Ghost Attention.
 The desire is for models to follow a set of instructions over multiple turns, for instance, “You enjoy tennis”.
-The way its implemented is simple, for multi turn conversations in training the instruction string is just prepended to the front.
+The way it’s implemented is simple, for multi-turn conversations in training, the instruction string is just prepended to the front.
 The authors then use the aforementioned strategies to reinforcement train the model.

-For some reason PPO is then mentioned again in this section.
-The authors also provide the actual penalty term, notably being a piece wise function with a safety threshold.
+For some reason, PPO is then mentioned again in this section.
+The authors also provide the actual penalty term, notably being a piecewise function with a safety threshold.

 Human Evaluation#

 The most interesting part to me is Meta both stating Human ratings are the gold standard for judging models, and then having two sections that discuss how humans evals weren’t perfect.
-Both the unreliability of human judgement and that the human evals were limited for reasons.
-It’s still fascinating how these systems, even with all the time an expense that goes into them, still require a great deal of human evaluation to fully understand, and even then there are doubts.
+Both the unreliability of human judgment and that the human evals were limited for reasons.
+It’s still fascinating how these systems, even with all the time and expense that goes into them, still require a great deal of human evaluation to fully understand, and even then there are doubts.

 Section 4 - Safety#